SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ```
 CInterpreterTest >> testPointNew		| p |	self interpreter globalEnvironmentAt: #Point put: Point.	p := (self executeSelector: #newPoint).	self		assert: p class 		equals: Point.
 ```

+For `basicNew:` we follow the same approach as before.
+We validate that the class is a class supporting variable number of instance variables.

 ```
 CInterpreter >> primitiveBasicNewVariable
 	self numberOfArguments = 1